-Saving Money From the Sun

-In order to save money and reduce emissions, we have purchased and installed over 400 solar panels on our administrative and operation buildings and pump stations.
+Saving Money From the Sun In order to save money and reduce emissions, we have purchased and installed over 400 solar panels on our administrative and operation buildings, as well as our pump stations.
 In addition to enabling us to generate some of our electricity from the sun, this investment allows us to change and reduce our SDG&E rate structure.
 The District is currently completing a project to separate the administrative and operations electrical meters from the pumping facilities, qualifying the District for lower electrical rates.
 A new rate schedule means potential savings of nearly \$35,000 per year and is projected to pay for itself in under 3 years.
 Reducing electricity rates and utilizing renewable energy is good for our ratepayers and good for the planet.
 It will help lower our operating costs, so we can continue to offer one of the lowest sewer rates in San Diego County!
+Page 4 Teacher Grants A mainstay of our public outreach efforts continues to be helping our teachers educate local kids.
+Two local teachers received grants this spring to help enhance their educational plans: